Milton Reynolds: Developing the gravity-feed ballpoint

 A rolling-ball mechanism for marking leather was conceived as early as 1888 by American inventor John Loud.
 In 1938, newspaper editor László Bíró, a Hungarian-émigré to Argentina, and business partner Henry G. Martin patented a device for marking printers' galleys.
 The Biro pen used gelatinous ink combined with capillary action to draw the ink out as it was deposited on paper by the rolling-ball tip.
-Because the pen did not leak at high altitude, the Biro venture sold a quantity of pens to the Royal Air Force for keeping flight logs, under a contract with Myles Aircraft.
+Because the pen did not leak at high altitude, the Biro venture sold a quantity of pens to the Royal Air Force for keeping flight logs, under a contract with Miles Aircraft.
 Subsequently, Biro's company Eterpen, S.A. licensed manufacturing rights in the US to a joint venture between Eversharp and Eberhard Faber.

 While paying a sales call to Goldblatt's department store in Chicago, Reynolds was shown one of the Biro pens and recognized it as a potentially hot consumer item for the postwar era.
 Working with engineer William Huernergardt and machinist Titus Haffa, Reynolds came up with a design that did not rely on patented capillary action but caused ink to flow by gravity.
 However, successful gravity feed required much thinner, viscous ink and a much larger barrel to avoid constant refilling.
 The thin ink made the pens prone to leakage, but, realizing time was of the essence, Reynolds rushed them to market anyway, touting the high ink capacity.
 With roller balls repurposed from the metal beads used in war-surplus bomb sights and barrels machined from aircraft aluminum, the Reynolds pens had another feature that captured the popular imagination: In early ads, Reynolds claimed, “It writes under water!”
 The claim was essentially truthful because his pen wrote successfully on wet paper.
 Consumers had little use for this bizarre practical application, but a generation of shoppers remembered the slogan long after Reynolds passed into history.